 Mapping the Long Island Sound Seafloor to Optimize Marine Resource Use

-Project Status: This project began in April, 2012 and is projected to be completed in December, 2016
+Project Status: This project began in April 2012 and is Ongoing

 Long Island Sound is a region vital to our Nation’s economy, security, culture, and ecology.
 A new collaborative effort by state, federal and academic partners is helping managers and officials balance competing interests and uses by integrating various seafloor mapping technologies and capabilities.
 We will present the most comprehensive picture of the Sound, improve understanding of the area’s underwater environment, and provide mapping tools critical to ocean and environmental planning.